Rust-Book-Collective/rust-api-dev/content/docs/part-1/06-persistence.md

 in-memory storage to retrieve and store user data.
 The login method, for example, will only accept a username when it is present in the database.

+You can implement the `MysqlPostService` in a similar way.
+Try to do it yourself, and if you get stuck, you can check the solution in the code samples.